Agoric/documentation/main/javascript-modifications/lockdown.md

 trace information, removing artifacts from low level infrastructure.
 Currently, this only works on v8.

+The 'concise' vs 'verbose' settings are about trying to reduce the noise appearing on the console's reported stack traces.
-However, sometimes bugs might be in that infrastrusture, so that information is relevant.
+The default `'concise'` setting reduces the noise.
+But it does so at the risk of throwing out the signal you were really looking for.
+Sometimes bugs might be in that infrastrusture, so that information is relevant.
 With the `'verbose'` setting, the console shows the full raw stack information for each level of the deep stacks.

-**tyg todo: I'm not finding a good definition for what the "concise" value does.
-In the sample code, the comment is "Preserve important deep stack info".
-Does this mean it should be something like "The 'concise' value causes stack traces to only show the most important distributed computation related values/information.
-[And what sort of things is that?]."?**

 Either `stackFiltering` setting is safe.
 Stack information will or will not be available from error objects according to the `errorTaming`